anordal/shellharden/how_to_do_things_safely_in_bash.md

         …
     fi

-If at all using the exit status variable `$?`, it must be conditioned on the command (specifically, it only makes sense to use in the conditional branch where it is nonzero).
-Otherwise, your script won't live to see this variable whenever it is nonzero.
+If at all using the exit status variable `$?` with errexit, it is of course no substitute for the direct check for command success (otherwise, your script won't live to see this variable whenever it is nonzero).
+Corollary: The failure case is the only place it makes sense to expand the exit status variable `$?` (because success only has one exit status, which we are checking).
+A second pitfall is that if we negate the command as part of the check, the exit status will be that of the negated command – a boolean with precisely the useful information removed.

 Bad: